Winter Storm Warning from SAT 12:00 PM CST until SUN 6:00 PM CST

 Grant County

-accumulations of 4 to 7 inches and ice accumulations of up to
+of 3 to 6 inches and ice accumulations of around one tenth of an

-a tenth of an inch.
-Winds gusting as high as 35 mph could

 * WHERE…Grant County.